 YOUR REDEMPTION DRAWS NEAR

-And when these things begin to come to pass, then look up, and lift up your heads; for your redemption draweth nigh.
-(Luke 2:28)
+“Now when these things begin to happen, look up and lift up your heads, because your redemption draws near.”
+(Luke 21:28)

-Exactly what did the Lord mean when He said, "your redemption draweth nigh"?
+Exactly what did the Lord mean when He said, “Your redemption draws close”?

 Did He mean we all are going to die and go to Heaven?